nicofirst1/ledypi/README.md

 # Key Features
 Choose from more than 10 pre-made patterns and implement your own.
-The modular desing of the control class allows you to add the logioc you wish by ovverriding a single method, then you can choose the pattern either trough ssh or on the android app.
+The modular desing allows you to add the logic you wish by overriding a single method, then you can choose the pattern either trough ssh or on the android app.

 - 14 pre-made patterns
 - Customizable attributes for each one